 We also request that visiting divers have Third Party Liability insurance cover and supply proof.
 Members of BSAC are already covered by the general BSAC policy.

 There is a wide variation in dive sites off Sussex.
 For those interested in reef diving, there are a number of ancient fault lines within 2 miles of the shore.
-These materialise as small underwater chalk cliffs, in some places 2-3 metres high.
+These are small underwater chalk cliffs, in some places 2-3 metres high.
 On the seaward side there are clefts and gullies in the chalk and to the shoreward (deeper) side there is usually an area of scrub.
 These sites usually offer a wide variety of marine life, with conger eels, crabs and the occasional lobster in the cliffs.
 Flatfish can also be found in the scrub areas.
 In recent years jewel anenomes and territorial fish have been found in increasing numbers.

 If your interest is in wreck diving, Brighton can offer in excess of 50 large shipwrecks within 15 miles of the marina entrance.
 Depths vary from 20 to 50 metres, with most wrecks lying in the 30-40 metre range.
-Some of the wrecks are still recognisable, sitting upright and reasonably intact.
+Many of the wrecks are still recognisable, sitting upright and reasonably intact.
 Others are well broken up.
 Either way there is a good variety of wrecks, so you’re sure to find one of them to your liking.
-The Club has its own compressor and can pump to 300 bar.
+The Club has its own compressor and can pump to 230 bar.
 So if you’ve dived with us we can usually arrange to fill your cylinder after the dive.